 - Individual, Confidential Consultations – advice from the Center’s director and staff regarding course plans, classroom management, presentation style and content, and the effective use of technology in the classroom;

-- Classroom Observations – observations, either personal or video-recording, for teacher self-evaluation and improvement;
+- Classroom Observations – observations for teacher self-evaluation and improvement;

 - Analysis of Student Evaluations – analysis and synthesis of student evaluations of courses geared towards improving student learning;